GBAF Logo

 Add as preferred source on Google

-EasyJet flags uncertain outlook as fuel costs rise and bookings weaken
+EasyJet flags uncertain outlook as Iran war lifts fuel costs, bookings weaken

 By Yamini Kalia and Joanna Plucinska

-May 21 (Reuters) - British budget airline easyJet reported a first-half loss of 552 million pounds ($741.39 million) on Thursday, in line with previous guidance, but said its full-year outlook remains uncertain as the Iran war drives up fuel costs and dampens summer bookings.
+May 21 (Reuters) - British budget airline easyJet reported a first-half loss of 552 million pounds ($741.39 million) on Thursday, but said its full-year outlook remains uncertain as the Iran war drives up fuel costs and bookings weaken for the peak summer season.

-The conflict has disrupted global aviation, sending jet fuel prices up more than 80% since late February and forcing airlines to raise fares, cut capacity or absorb margin pressure as flows through the Strait of Hormuz are constrained.
+The warning comes as the Iran conflict continues to disrupt global aviation, sending jet fuel prices up more than 80% since late February and forcing airlines to raise fares, cut capacity or absorb margin pressure as flows through the Strait of Hormuz are constrained.

 European airlines have downgraded profit expectations in recent weeks as the prospect of a prolonged conflict pushes fuel costs higher, particularly as hedges expire.

-Easyjet's first-half loss was broadly in line with the 540 million pound to 560 million pound loss it had warned of in April.
+Easyjet's first-half loss of 552 million pounds was broadly in line with the 540 million pound to 560 million pound loss it had warned of in April.

 "Our strategy is clear - through disciplined growth, accelerated upgrading, and continued expansion of easyJet holidays, we aim to bounce back from this year’s Middle East-related setbacks," Chief Executive Kenton Jarvis said in a statement.